San Diego Defective Baby Sling Lawyers

 In 2010‚ the Consumer Product Safety Commission (CPSC) and Health Canada‚ in cooperation with Infantino‚ LLC of San Diego‚ issued a recall of the Infantino’s “SlingRider” and “Wendy Bellissino” infant slings.
 In addition to this‚ a warning was issued about baby sling carriers after a string of infant deaths due to these slings.
 These slings are designed for infants weighing up to twenty pounds.
 However‚ after a further investigation by the CPSC‚ the babies who died in the slings were either of a low birth weight‚ were born prematurely‚ or had breathing complications from conditions like cold symptoms.

-Parents of premature babies‚ twins babies in fragile health‚ and those with low birth weight should use extra care and consult their pediatricians about using slings.
+Parents of premature babies‚ twin babies in fragile health‚ and those with low birth weight should use extra care and consult their pediatricians about using slings.

 Contact a San Diego Defective Product Injury Attorney